 5. How do I fight accomplice liability charges under NRS 195.020?

 There are many possible strategies for fighting charges of aiding and abetting a crime in Nevada.
 The following are some of the more common defenses:

 - No aiding or abetting.
 Just because someone knows about a crime or is in the presence of a crime scene does not make that person an accomplice.
-As long as the defendant did not facilitate the crime, he/she is not liable for aiding or abetting.
+As long as the defendant did not knowingly facilitate the crime, he/she is not liable for aiding or abetting.

 - The defendant withdrew from the crime.
-Someone who initially plans to aid and abet a crime can escape accomplice liability as long as 1) he/she notifies everyone that he/she is no longer participating, and 2) he/she does everything possible to prevent the crime from happening, such as tipping off the police.
-If the defense attorney can show that the defendant properly withdrew before aiding and abetting a crime, the case should be dropped.
+People who initially plan to aid and abet a crime may be able to escape accomplice liability as long as they notify everyone that they are no longer participating and do everything possible to prevent the crime from happening – such as tipping off the police.
+If the defense attorney can show that the defendant properly withdrew before aiding and abetting a crime, the criminal case could be dropped.

+Accused of aiding and abetting in California?
 Learn about California laws for aiding and abetting.

 - Nevada Revised Statute 195.020.
 See also State v.
 Plunkett, (2018) 429 P.3d 936, 134 Nev.
 Adv.
 Rep. 88.
 See also Desai v.
 State, (207) 133 Nev.
 339, 398 P.3d 889, 133 Nev.
 Adv.
 Rep. 48.